-However, because of the high mercury content mentioned above, you should avoid eating alligator meat during your pregnancy.
+However, because of the high mercury content mentioned above, you should avoid eating it during your pregnancy.
 Instead, stick with other lean proteins such as poultry, seafood, lean beef, or vegetarian protein sources, such as tofu or tempeh.

-As with any type of meat, make sure you cook whatever protein source you choose thoroughly.
+As with any type of meat, make sure you cook whatever source of protein you choose thoroughly.
 For example, cooking your chicken to at least 165 degrees Fahrenheit is recommended to reduce the risk of foodborne illness (source: United States Food and Drug Administration [FDA]).

 Eliminate the risk of cross-contamination by keeping raw meat separate from anything that will not be cooked, such as lettuce or vegetables.
 Use different cutting boards and knives, and wipe down countertops between uses.
 Additionally, always wash your hands thoroughly after touching raw meat, poultry, seafood, or eggs.